ProcessorMicro/bash-functions/README.md

 This distribution is designed to work in a bash shell environment on a system executing the Linux O/S.

 The primary function in `functions.sh` is `GET_ARGS`.
 It is called with arguments (directives) that "define" the options and arguments available to a parent script.
-Also it parses the parent script options on the command line when the parent script is invoked as a command.
+Also it parses the parent script options on the ==command line== when the parent script is invoked as a command.
 The `GET_ARGS_DIRECTIVES` also describe the script purpose and the meaning of each option/argument defined.
 This makes the parent script self documenting with man-like pages.